FederatedAI/FATE/python/fate_test/README.rst

 Returned quality metrics of the same key are to be compared.
 Note that only **real-value** metrics can be compared.

+To compare metrics of different models from the same script, metrics of each model need to be wrapped into dictionary in the same format as the general metric output above.

+In the returned dictionary of script, use reserved key ``script_metrics`` to indicate the collection of metrics to be compared.

 - FATE script: ``Main`` should have three inputs:

   - config: job configuration, `JobConfig <../fate_client/pipeline/utils/tools.py#L64>`_ object loaded from "fate_test_config.yaml"